amna-elsheikhmohamed/amna-elsheikhmohamed.github.io/README.md

 <h1 id="week4" align="center">Week 4 💫 </h1>

-My task this week is to explore different museum online collections and choose collection to analyze using Power BI.
+- My task this week is to explore different museum online collections and choose collection to analyze using Power BI.
+- I chose The Museum of Modern Art (MoMA) Collection, which contains a dataset of artists and artworks.
+I've attempting to visualize it.

 ## Challenges
 One challenge I faced was trying to use a line chart or Gantt to visualize the birth and death dates, as well as the age of the artist, but it didn’t work for me.
 So, I ended up using a table instead.
 I think it would be cooler if it were a chart.